 The Kennebec River in Maine offers a class IV+ whitewater rafting adventure for fanatics to families.
 As we enter the steep granite walls of the Kennebec Gorge large waves can be seen ahead.
 From this point on the Kennebec River plunges 12 miles through a spectacular gorge with crashing class III – IV+ wave rapids like “Big Mama”, “Whitewasher” and “The Alleyway”.
 The high point of the day is the run through class IV+ Magic Falls.
 Families with younger children can opt to ride in a row frame raft or to join the trip at the Middle River access point.
-There are many Class III + rapids from this point on offering plenty of time for swimming and enjoying the river including stopping along the river bank where your guides cook up a steak and chicken barbeque with our famous Moxie Beans.
+There are many Class III + rapids from this point on offering plenty of time for swimming and enjoying the river including stopping along the river bank for lunch.
 Sports boats are available for the thrill seakers looking for a little more.
 Children 10 and under are required to go in a row frame or join the trip at the middle gorge access point. $15.00 additional per person for sport boats or row frames.

 Check in starts - 9:00 AM at Lake Moxie Camps, The Forks Maine 04985